-Regular meetings are held with the FCI officials for reconciliation of payment of bills and other matters regarding lifting and payments of foodgrain.
+Regular meetings are held with the FCI officials for reconciliation of payment of bills and other matters regarding lifting and payments of food grain.

-- 2.6.5 Whether the District Nodal Officers are submitting the report of such meeting to State Head quarter by 7th of next month.
-Detail of monthly and quarterly payment of bills to FCI is also send to MHRD for their information by 7th of each month. - 2.6.6 The process of reconciliation of payment with the concerned offices of FCI.
-During the monthly meetings with FCI Authorities, District wise reconciliation of payments is done with FCI Authorities. - 2.6.7 Relevant issues regarding payment to FCI.
+2.6.5 Whether the District Nodal Officers are submitting the report of such meeting to State Head quarter by 7th of next month.

+Detail of monthly and quarterly payment of bills to FCI is also send to MHRD for their information by 7th of each month.

+2.6.6 The process of reconciliation of payment with the concerned offices of FCI.

+During the monthly meetings with FCI Authorities, District wise reconciliation of payments is done with FCI Authorities.

+2.6.7 Relevant issues regarding payment to FCI.

-During the year 2017-18, from 1st April, 2017 to 31st March,2018, all the bills raised by the FCI throughout the State have been paid to FCI and there is no pendency.
-However, details of payments are given in Annexure 'B'.
+During the year 2018-19, from 1stApril, 2018 to March, 2019, all the bills raised by the FCI throughout the State have been paid to FCI and there is no pendency.